core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ###Confirmable Notification (c.con) {#con}

-When present with a value of 1 (True) in a query, the "c.con" attribute indicates a notification MUST be confirmable, i.e., the server MUST send the notification in a confirmable CoAP message, to request an acknowledgement from the client.
-When present with a value of 0 (False) in a query, the "c.con" attribute indicates a notification can be confirmable or non-confirmable, i.e., it can be sent in a confirmable or a non-confirmable CoAP message.
+When present with a value of 1 (True), Confirmable Notification indicates a notification MUST be confirmable, i.e., the server MUST send the notification in a confirmable CoAP message, to request an acknowledgement from the client.
+When present with a value of 0 (False), Confirmable Notification indicates a notification can be confirmable or non-confirmable, i.e., it can be sent in a confirmable or a non-confirmable CoAP message.

 ## Server processing of Conditional Attributes